jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 export { foo, awesome, bar };
 ```

-These are all called *named exports*, since you are in effect exporting the name bindings of the variables/functions/etc.
+These are all called *named exports*, as you are in effect exporting the name bindings of the variables/functions/etc.

 Anything you don't *label* with `export` stays private inside the scope of the module.
 That is, even though something like `var bar = ..` looks like it's declaring at the top-level global scope, the top-level scope is actually the module itself; there is no global scope in modules.